 The first place we went to see was the Sumeru Mountain some distance from the starting point as I planned to take some drone shots here.
-A staff member walked up to me pretty quickly asking me to take down the drone, but luckily I managed to take a few shots.
+A staff member walked up to me pretty quickly asking me to take down the drone, but luckily, I managed to take a few shots.

 A closer look at the temple of Sumeru Mountain, which, according to Thai cosmology, is considered the pillar of the world as well as the center of the universe.

-The next place I planned to take some drone shots of were the beautiful Pavilion of the Enlightened that symbolizes the story of 500 monks who all became enlightened and reached Nirvana.
+The next place I planned to take some drone shots of was the beautiful Pavilion of the Enlightened that symbolizes the story of 500 monks who all became enlightened and reached Nirvana.
 But since I was just told not to fly a drone, I had to settle for some none-aerial shots.

-Some dragon fountain called Bodhisattva Avalokitesvara (Kuan-Yin) performing a miracle to fend off evil forces.
+After a bit of strolling, we continued to cruise around in our golf cart with wifey behind the wheel and here we stopped at some dragon fountain called Bodhisattva Avalokitesvara (Kuan-Yin) performing a miracle to fend off evil forces.